SS Bjoren

 SS Bjoren as she steams away from the old water locks at Storestraum in the northern part of the lake Byglandsfjorden.

-SS Bjoren is a wood-fuelled steamboat that travels the route between Bygland-Byglandsfjord, Bygland and Bygland-Ose on the lake Byglandsfjorden in the municipality of Bygland in the Setesdal valley.
+SS Bjoren is a wood-fuelled steamboat that travels the route between Bygland-Byglandsfjord, Bygland and Bygland-Ose on the lake Byglandsfjorden in Bygland Municipality in the Setesdal valley.
 She runs on Sundays in July.

 Using wood as fuel is a natural choice as there was, and still is, good local access to it.
 Using wood to fuel the steam engine contributes to make Bjoren a unique part of Norway's cultural heritage and a floating technical museum.

 History

 The steamer Bjoren was built at Akers Mekaniske Verksted in 1866.
 She was 52 ft long, had a 14 BHP engine and was certified for up to 92 passengers.
 In 1897, the boat was extended by 6 ft and in 1914 she was further extended by 10 ft.
 She had a new boiler installed and new engine that produced 42 BHP.
 Today the boat is 21 m long and weighs 26 t.
 She is certified for up to 55 passengers.

 In the early years Bjoren was in regular use at a place called Kilefjorden, a part of the river Otra.
 When the Setesdal Line, a narrow gauge railroad, was opened to Byglandsfjord Station in 1896 and as a direct cause of this she was moved to her present location in Byglandsfjord, about 30 km north in the valley Setesdal where she was in service until 1957.
 In the 1920s, buses took most of the traffic in the valley and eventually, when a new road was built in the 1950s, the steamer's need for commuting was gone.
 The boat was put in storage, deterioration started and eventually she sank.